 Some of our training and development programmes include:

-A progressive approach is applied where we put workers through a learnership course, look for leadership potential during the programme and identify workers who can be used in a supervisory role.
+A progressive approach is applied where we put workers through a plant production learnership course, look for leadership potential during the programme and identify workers who can be used in a supervisory role.
 We then assess all these workers whom we have identified during the learnership course to make sure the person is fit for a leadership position.

 Leaders in current positions, as well as leaders of the future, are put through a leadership course where they also enter a year-long mentoring programme to convert theoretical skills into practical skills.

 General employees are trained annually in basic computer skills.
 We teach them the basics, from switching on to using it and sending emails, etc. Suiderland Plase also helps our workers to buy computers for private use.

 Workers of different races and genders are brought together.
 We help them to see that they have a common goal, that differences between them are just superficial and that by working together, they can achieve much more – personifying South Africa’s credo: !ke e: /xarra //ke (diverse people unite)

 We offer isiXhosa language courses for supervisors, management and general workers to promote communication in the workplace and between workers.